soilwise-he/SoilWise-documentation/tech/docs/technical_components/dashboard.md

 ### Technology

-- **pycsw** includes capabilities to harvest remote sources, it does not include a dashboard to create and monitor harvesters
+- **pycsw** and **GeoNetwork** includes capabilities to harvest remote sources, it does not include a dashboard to create and monitor harvesters
-- A **Git** based participatory metadata workflow as introduced in EJP Soil
+- A **Git** based participatory metadata workflow as introduced in EJP Soil and foreseen for SoilWise as a follow-up
     - Users should be endorsed to register their metadata via known repositories, such as Zenodo, CORDIS, INSPIRE, ... at most register the identifier (DOI, CSW) of the record at EUSO, metadata will be mirrored from those locations at intervals
     - Data can be maintained in a Git Repository, such as the [EJP Soil repository](https://github.com/ejpsoil/ejpsoildatahub/tree/main/datasets){target=_blank}, preferably using a readably serialisation, such as YML
     - In EJP Soil we experiment with the [metadata control file](https://geopython.github.io/pygeometa/reference/mcf/){target=_blank} format (MCF), a subset of iso19139